Medical Cannabis and Cancer—How It Helps Your Body To Heal Diseases And Cancer

 - Rhode Island

 There is a limit of allowed possession in each state, so make sure to check your local laws to be sure you’re in the safe zone.

-As for Canada, cannabis is legal country-wide for medical purposes only.
-However, details differ from one province to another.
+As for Canada, cannabis is legal country-wide from October 17, 2018.